hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_details.md

 Below are some simplifying principles HAPI MDM follows to reduce complexity and ensure data integrity.

-1. When MDM is enabled on a HAPI FHIR server, any Patient resource in the repository that has the "hapi-empi" tag is considered read-only by the FHIR endpoint.
+1. When MDM is enabled on a HAPI FHIR server, any Patient resource in the repository that has the "hapi-mdm" tag is considered read-only by the FHIR endpoint.
 These Golden Patient resources are managed exclusively by HAPI MDM.
-Users can only change them via [MDM Operations](/hapi-fhir/docs/server_jpa_empi/empi_operations.html).
+Users can only change them via [MDM Operations](/hapi-fhir/docs/server_jpa_mdm/mdm_operations.html).
 In most cases, users will indirectly change them by creating and updating target Patient resources.
-For the rest of this document, assume "Golden Patient" refers to a "hapi-empi" tagged Patient resource.
+For the rest of this document, assume "Golden Patient" refers to a "HAPI-MDM" tagged Patient resource.

 1. Every Patient in the system has a MATCH link to at most one Golden Patient resource.

-1. The only Patient resources in the system that do not have a MATCH link are those that have the 'no-empi' tag or those that have POSSIBLE_MATCH links pending review.
+1. The only Patient resources in the system that do not have a MATCH link are those that have the 'NO-EMPI' tag or those that have POSSIBLE_MATCH links pending review.

 1. The HAPI MDM rules define a single identifier system that holds the external enterprise id ("EID").
 If a Patient has